fangq/mmc/mmc/trunk/README.txt

   Qianqian Fang, "Mesh-based Monte Carlo method using fast ray-tracing in Plücker coordinates," Biomed.
 Opt.
 Express 1, 165-175 (2010)

+The generalized MMC algorithm for wide-field sources and detectors are described in the following paper, and was made possible with the collaboration with Ruoyang Yao and Prof. Xavier Intes from RPI

+  Yao R, Intes X, Fang Q, "Generalized mesh-based Monte Carlo for wide-field illumination and detection via mesh retessellation," Biomed.
+Optics Express, 7(1), 171-184 (2016)

-The author of this paper is greatly appreciated if you can cite the above paper as reference if you use MMC and related software in your publication.
+The authors of the papers are greatly appreciated if you can cite the above papers as references if you use MMC and related software in your publication.

 -------------------------------------------------------------------------------